 - how everyone is doing

-- how students have responded to school closures
+- how students have responded to new schedules, ways of learning, or school closures

 - if students or families have any questions or concerns or need any particular kind of support